FinX-IO/Auto-GPT-FinX-Plugin/README.md

 # Auto-GPT-FinX-Plugin
 The FinX Plugin for Auto-GPT streamlines the capital markets research process by leveraging the prompt flexibility of Auto-GPT with FinX.io's institutional-grade cross-asset risk platform.

+A ready-to-use Dockerized implementation of Auto-GPT is here for your convenience: https://github.com/FinX-IO/FinX-GPT-Environment/tree/main

 ## Key Features

 - Open source python SDK connected to FinX.io data and analytics engines.